straup/open311-simple/api.md

 The default API response format is [JSON](http://www.json.org/).

-Additional responses are left to the discretion of individual cities and are identified in API requested with the _format_ parameter.
+Additional responses are left to the discretion of individual cities and are identified in API request using the _format_ parameter.

 (U)IDs
 ==